rilian/CTracker/ACTIONS.md

 - [x] Check All feature on Country and Currency pages
 - [x] No page reloads occur when Visiting or Collecting
 - [x] No page reloads occur when filtering occur
+- [x] When the filter is cleared, all entities are displayed again (i.e. filtering performed)
 - [x] Reload line chart when visiting/collecting occur
+- [x] Cover Visit Country functionality with cucumber test
-- [ ] Cover Visit Country functionality with cucumber tests
+- [ ] Cover Currency Index functionality with cucumber test
-- [ ] Cover Collect Currency functionality with cucumber tests
+- [ ] Cover Collect Currency functionality with cucumber test
-- [ ] When the filter is cleared, all entities are displayed again (i.e. filtering performed)
 - [ ] Cover empty filter functionality with cucumber tests

 Additional Charting Features